 ΔkWpeak =ΔkWh × ETDF

 The ratio of the average energy usage during 2 PM and 6 PM on summer weekdays to the total annual energy usage is taken from average daily load shape data collected for showerheads from an Aquacraft, Inc study.Source 2 The average daily load shapes (percentages of daily energy usage that occur within each hour) during are plotted in Figure 2-3: Daily Load Shapes for Hot Water Measures below (symbol SHOW represents showerheads).

+A default in-service rate (ISR) of 100% is permissible for direct-install programs, but EDC data-gathering is required for kit delivery.